Home

 After you have all the important dates marked and you have approval of your respective lawyers, you just keep track of each item that is to be finished.

-On that date or the day before, you check with the buyer to see if the clause has been satisfied.
+On that date or the day before, you check with the purchaser to see if the clause has been satisfied.

 Of course, when selling home by owner, if a clause that details something that you must put in place, you make sure it is done.